barrosoj/base-atlantis/README.md

 ### Description

-Repository with baseline to run atlantis locally
+Repository with baseline to run atlantis locally.